Boudewijn Ietswaart: Amsterdam

 Early 1975 Ietswaart returned to Amsterdam.
 He was appointed head of the graphics department of the Nederlandse Omroep Stichting.
 Two years later he resigned, unhappy with the company culture.
 He abandoned letter design and book covers to concentrate on illustrations for children´s books and scientific publications.

 Early in the 21st century, Ietswaart was surprised by the attention his early work obtained.
 He was able to contribute in 2008-2009 to the exhibit of his work organized by graphic designers organization Cìrculo de Tipógrafos in Mexico in collaboration with Dutch designer Jan Middendorp.

 Personal life

 Ietswaart was born in Amsterdam as son of David Ietswaart and Femmichje Jantina Smit.
 His father was an amateur illustrator.
 His mother worked at the Instituut voor Dialectologie, Volkskunde en Naamkunde and appears as Marietje Moederman in the book series Het Bureau by J.J.
 Voskuil.

 In World War II Ietswaart moved with his family to the house of editor Berend Modderman.
 David Ietswaart and Berend´s son Sybren were good friends.
 The house contained a large collection of books that marked Ietswaart´s passion for cover design.
 Ietswaart´s mother remarried to Sybren Modderman after the war.

 Ietswaart married Ingeborg Kurpershoek, costume and scenic designer and daughter of his teacher.
-In 1968 their daughter Anne was born.
+In 1968 their daughter Anna was born.

-At the end of 2010, after a short illness, Ietswaart passed away in Amsterdam at the age of 74.
+At the end of 2010, after a short illness, Ietswaart died in Amsterdam at the age of 74.